data-science-with-r/data-visualization-transformation/slides/2-1-2-step-by-step-ggplot2/2-1-2-step-by-step-ggplot2.md

 The plot shown here is our final goal.
 We'll plot bill length against bill depth, both measured in millimeters.
 We'll represent each penguin with a point, colored by their species.
 The species mappings are summarized in the legend of the plot.
 The plot also has a title, a subtitle, and a caption.

+>>

---> [other tab] And the code for the plot is shown here.
+And the code for the plot is shown on this slide.
 It looks like what we've seen before -- ggplot function to start with, then the data, the aesthetic mappings, the geom, and some other layers for labels and color palette.
 This is a lot of code at once though, so let's unpack it layer by layer.

 >>